-It’s no secret that I am a big fan of Cheongju.
+It’s no secret that I am a big fan of cheongju (청주).
 That golden clear layer of booze that rises to the top after filtering is one of my favourite things to drink.
-Not all recipes yield the best ratio of of cheongju to takju, so when you get a good batch you definitely feel like a brewmaster!
+Not all recipes yield the best ratio of cheongju to takju, so when you get a good batch you definitely feel like a brew master!

-One of the ways I like to enjoy cheongju that has a heavy body and stronger ABV% is to serve it in a wine glass and throw in a few ice cubes.
-It can soften up some of the stronger flavours, and of course keeping it ice cold adds a refreshment element that makes you want to keep sipping!
+One of the ways I like to enjoy cheongju, which tends to have a heavy body and stronger ABV, is to serve it in a wine glass and throw in a few ice cubes.
+It can soften up some of the stronger flavours, and of course keeping it ice cold adds a refreshing element that makes you want to keep sipping!